ITG sets aside $20.3 million related to dark pool investigation

-NEW YORK, July 29 (Reuters) - Broker dealer Investment Technology Group said on Wednesday it set aside $20.3 million for a probable settlement with the U.S. Securities and Exchange Commission over rule violations related to its private stock trading venue.
+NEW YORK (Reuters) - Broker dealer Investment Technology Group said on Wednesday it set aside $20.3 million for a probable settlement with the U.S. Securities and Exchange Commission over rule violations related to its private stock trading venue.

 The settlement would be a record amount handed out by the SEC related to the operation of a private stock trading platform, or “dark pool.”